edysfy/Group_website/sysImp.md

                 });
             });
             ```
           - We have a POST method on this route.
 This saves the user's post in the database.
 The client has a GeoJson interface, which conforms to the GeoJson schema.
-This POST method comes with a GeoJson payload.
+The POST accepts a HTTP request from the client with a GeoJson payload.
 We then get the username from this payload and call the find method on the User model, with the username as a filter query.
 This returns a promise.
 We then chain the then method, to wait for the promise.
 Once the user details return from the database, we create a new GeoJson Mongoose object.
 When we initialize it, we pass a javascript object (as a parameter) that conforms to the GeoJson schema.
 The object is comprised of attributes from the request body sent from the client, and the user details send from the database.
 We add the user's _id type to the userDetail attribute.
 This stores the user's unique id on the post, so we can join this data with the user's details, when searching.
-We then call the save method on this object, once the database returns the response that it saved, we create a new response to be sent back to the client that contains the _id of the saved geoJson post.
-This _id essentially gets added to the GeoJson object in the post-service (that was created on the frontend).
+We then call the save method on this object, once the database returns the response that it saved, we create a new response to be sent back to the client that contains the _id of the saved GeoJson post.
+This _id essentially gets added to the GeoJson object in the Post-service (that was created on the frontend).
 We also have supplementary error handling to respond to the client if there is an issue.
             ```js
               /*saves a post to the database*/
               router.post("", (req, res, next) => {